Kevin Kilbane: Media career

 Kilbane obtained a degree in Professional Sports Writing and Broadcasting at Staffordshire University.
 Kilbane was enlisted by RTÉ Sport for their squad of pundits ahead of the 2010 FIFA World Cup in South Africa.
-From 2012, he has been a studio analyst for UEFA Champions League and UEFA Europa League coverage on TV3 and 3e in Ireland, and is also a regular on Setanta Sports.
+From 2012, he became a studio analyst for UEFA Champions League and UEFA Europa League coverage on TV3 and 3e in Ireland, and also a regular on Setanta Sports.
 On 7 April 2013, he made his first appearance as a studio pundit on the BBC One's Match of the Day 2.
 On 9 May 2013, he made his first appearance on the Guardian Football Weekly Extra podcast.

 In 2014, Kilbane was part of the commentary team for the BBC at the 2014 FIFA World Cup in Brazil.

-Since August 2016, Kilbane has had the role of co-presenter on the Off the Ball show on Newstalk radio in Ireland.
-Kilbane also provides commentary for the station's Premier League coverage.
+From August 2016, Kilbane began a role as co-presenter on the Off the Ball show on Newstalk radio in Ireland.
+Kilbane also provided commentary for the station's Premier League coverage.

 In 2020, Kilbane competed in the twelfth series of Dancing on Ice, alongside partner Brianne Delcourt; the couple were eliminated in Week 5.
 After relocating to Canada with Delcourt, Kilbane took up a role as professional analyst on The Sports Network (TSN) during the COVID-delayed UEFA Euro 2020.